Braden-sui/Vibecodr/README.md

 ## Phase 5 Snapshot

 - Feed now supports search, tag filters, and a For You lane with analytics events.
-- Live Capsules surfaces include a `/live` placeholder route and prototype live-session card + waitlist UI components; no streaming infra or Worker endpoints yet.
+- Live Capsules surfaces include a `/live` placeholder route, prototype live-session card, and waitlist UI wired to `/live/waitlist`; no streaming infra yet.
 - Shared manifest schema understands worker-edge runners, live settings, and concurrency caps.

 Next steps:
-- Wire the live waitlist form to the Workers API.
+- Harden runtime analytics + admin dashboard now that `/runtime-analytics/summary` is live.
-- Refine feed search/filter behaviour and For You ranking now that the backend query and analytics wiring are in place.
+- Refine feed search/filter behaviour and For You ranking now that backend scoring and analytics wiring are in place.

 ## UI architecture cheat sheet